 April – June

-April 2nd – Our chance to play The Clarendon.
-We were very pleased with this one, (although I did look longingly up from the pavement to the second floor, where I’d seen so many brilliant bands recently).
-The basement venue was a nice size, about 100 capacity, so very vibey.
+April 2nd – Our chance to play The Clarendon!
+I was very pleased with this one, although did look longingly up from the pavement to the first floor, where I’d seen so many brilliant bands recently.
+The basement venue was a nice size though, about 100 capacity and very vibey.

 I love this part of London.
-Our residency at the Kings Head in Fulham 1984 had been our first gigs in the Capital.
-Hammersmith is also the first taste of London proper after driving up the M3 from Surrey.
+Our residency at the Kings Head in Fulham 1984 was my introduction to the capital as a performer.
+Hammersmith is also the first taste of London after driving up the M3 from Surrey.
 Things would quieten down a bit in the van as we all enjoyed taking it in, before the jokes and laughter exploded again.
-Usually we’d pass near by on our way to Camden, so playing here was also a bit of a treat as we got home earlier.
-Wonderful venues too – the Palais (possibly my favourite venue at this time), the Oden (didn’t like as much – you weren’t allowed to stand up) and of course, the Clarendon.
+Usually we’d pass near by on our way to Camden, so playing here was also a bit of a treat as we got home quicker.
+Wonderful venues too, visited as a fan on many occasions – the Palais (one of my favourites), the Odeon (didn’t like as much – you weren’t allowed to stand up), the lovely Riverside and of course, the glorious, ramshackle Clarendon.

 It was obvious something was going on, gigs we were playing together were getting reviewed and some of the bands we had played live with, or had seen a few times, were starting to get big.